Char Siu (Chinese BBQ Pork). Delicious, charred, sweet, and savory barbeque pork with a Chinese five spice flavor.

 - Aluminum foil

-Below are steps on how to make this simple char siu recipe:
+Below are step-by-step instructions on how to make char siu:

 In a bowl, mix together Marinade ingredients.
-You may need a fork to crush the red fermented bean curd cubes into a paste.
+Use a fork to mash the red fermented bean curd cubes into a paste.
 Set aside.

 Pour the marinade into a sealable container or Ziplock bag and place pork into the marinade.
 Ensure enough marinade coats the top of the pork if using a container.
 Refrigerate overnight or for at least 6 hours.